xiaogouxo/PyIDM/readme.md

 concurrently.
 - communications between threads based heavily on queues which shows best fit for this job.
 - some websites doesn't support range requests, so downloads will not be resumable nor multi-connection will be available.
+-
+- for youtube video url, a youtube_dl module starts in a separate threads to get playlist videos and available streams for each video
+- video streams are three types (normal videos, video only, audio only) if user decided to download a video only stream, the application will choose an audio stream with the same format, then download both streams as explained above (by brain function) then once completed the audio will be merged into video file using FFMPEG external application "subprocess".

 ### note for Youtube-dl: <br>
 youtube website changes frequently, if this application failed to retrieve video/playlist data